+This is a factual account of miracles and magic.
+It employs a method called “The Three Keys” to provide empirical proof that God exists.
+The Three Keys are Eastern Mysticism, Western Metaphysics and Science.
 Miracles, by themselves, are not sufficient proof that God exists, but they can serve as elements of that proof.
-When Eastern Mysticism and Western Metaphysics are scientifically combined with miracles and elements from near death experiences, death-related visions, scientific accounts of reincarnation, archeological evidence, and an esoteric grasp of the arcane mysteries, “Three Empirical Proofs” shine forth.
+When Eastern Mysticism and Western Metaphysics are scientifically combined with miracles and elements from near-death experiences, archeological evidence, death-related visions, scientific accounts of reincarnation, and an esoteric grasp of the arcane mysteries, the “Three Empirical Proofs” shine forth.

 Proving God exists is not a task that can be accomplished with a couple of glib sound bites.
-Readers will have to work a little if they truly want to “get their arms around it.”
+Readers will have to work for it if they truly want to “get their arms around it.”
 The study of God, after all, is the study of infinity.

 The miracles and magic I experienced over the course of my life have shown me that Truth can come in almost any form and be found nearly everywhere.
-Wisdom is not the exclusive purview of any one race, religion, culture, group, or sect.
+Wisdom is not the exclusive purview of any one religion, race, culture, group or sect.
 It is a living legacy shared by every being in our eleven-dimension multiverse.

-Soli Deo honor et gloria
+Soli Deo honor et Gloria